unicorncoding/devevents.github.io/README.md

 ### Running in dev mode

-> This app depends talks to an API server (aka backend).
+> This app talks to an API server aka backend.
 Make sure you have [API server](https://github.com/unicorncoding/devevents-api) running locally.

 Install dependencies:
 ```